-If we were to make the mistake of attempting to draw trumps East would take the ♠A and would certainly find the Club shift to defeat us.
-A much better idea is to dump one of dummy's losers on the three top Hearts before surrendering the lead ruffing a Club on table - in the $\emph{short trump hand}$.
+If we were to make the mistake of attempting to draw trumps East would take the A and would certainly find the Club switch to defeat us.
+A much better idea is to dump one of dummy's losers on the three top Hearts before surrendering the lead.

 That reduces the loser count (only three now) but what about the number of winners?
 Isn't that still nine?
-Well, because we have oodles of trumps between us (that's one of the reasons we bid 4.) we can make six trump tricks, not just five.
-The sixth trump trick comes from
+Well, because we have oodles of trumps between us (that's one of the reasons we bid $4 \ge 10^{-10}$) we can make six trump tricks, not just five.
+The sixth trump trick comes from ruffing a Club on table - in the short trump hand.